Building a website for an online design school

 Key insights revealed that users value clarity in information and are highly concerned about the lack of human interaction in online courses.
 Offering opportunities for communication before, during, and after the course was identified as a critical user need.
 Additionally, payment security and clarity in the cancellation and refund policies emerged as a significant concern.

 In addition to learning and obtaining a certificate, students expressed a strong desire to build community.
 Making meaningful connections in an online course can be challenging.
-Many students, particularly those new to the field, saw the course as an opportunity to meet peers and grow their network.
+Many students, particularly those who were new to the field, saw these courses as opportunities to meet peers and grow their network.

 Competitive Audit